 The Wheeler High School Library holdings include over 15,000 fiction, non-fiction, and reference books and forty print periodical subscriptions.
 Over seventy networked computers offer electronic access to over twenty reference databases; multiple encyclopedias; and thousands of magazines, newspapers, and scholarly journals.

 Wheeler Library received the 2016 Judy Serritella Exemplary Library Media Program award; the program was also recognized as the Georgia Exemplary High School Library in April 2005.
 A school is only eligible to receive the exemplary library media program award once every ten years.

 Library Database Passwords

 Passwords for accessing Wheeler Library’s subscription databases off-campus are available to students and staff.
-Stop by the library to pick up a password sticker, or see options below for alternative ways to access our passwords or databases.
+Stop by the library to access the passwords or databases.

 Use of the Library